FusionAuth/fusionauth-site/astro/localcode/example-testing-lambdas/README.md

 # Testing Lambdas Application

 > [!WARNING]
 > This repository is generated from content that lives at [github.com/FusionAuth/fusionauth-site](https://github.com/FusionAuth/fusionauth-site/tree/main/astro/localcode/example-testing-lambdas).
 Changes to files here _will be overwritten by that automation_.
-File an issue or pull request with [fusionauth-site](https://github.com/FusionAuth/fusionauth-example-testing-lambdas) instead.
+File an issue or pull request with [fusionauth-site](https://github.com/FusionAuth/fusionauth-site) instead.

-- remove search from compose file
-- reset && docker compose down -v && docker compose up

 This repo holds a modified version of the FusionAuth 5 minute getting started guide.
 It uses the kickstart functionality to obviate manual configuration of FusionAuth.